Meet the Team

 Callum is a filmmaker who is based in Edinburgh but originally from Dundee.
 He is currently working on the Wellbeing Matters project; teaching young people how to make documentary styled films about how to sustain positive mental health.
 Having previously worked extensively in the third sector, Callum’s films are mostly all centred on working with charities, community interest groups and artists.
 He’s chuffed to be working with Feeling Strong!

-Facilities & Events Assistant - nicole don
+Facilities & Events officer - nicole don

 Nicole has recently become the Events Lead at Feeling Strong after completing her BA (Hons) in Events Management at University.
 Sports has always been a large part of her life and she enjoys sharing the positive benefits of an active environment with other young people.
 Nicole became part of the Feeling Strong team with hopes to make a difference within communities, combat mental health stigma, and support young people.

 Rachel is a Media graduate from Abertay University and currently works in the Third Sector.
 She lends her digital marketing experience to Feeling Strong as the Media & Press Lead Volunteer as she is passionate about promoting positive mental health in young people.
 Rachel believes in sharing those stories using social media can help make a positive difference to others.